 The generator can start manually or automatically when the power cuts and the inverter battery is out of charge.
 In this way, the inverter won’t be alone to bear the excessive burden.

 What the inverter does is that it draws the power from the generator instead of its batteries and continues to power the critical loads.
 In such a situation, the run time of the inverter doesn’t get affected by the battery’s capacity.

 Moreover, the extended run time can be achieved by using extra batteries.
 But since this method costs more and also acquires more space, it isn’t worth using.
 An inverter backed up by an AC generator is the simplest way to produce power for a longer time at an affordable price.

 It’s because an inverter is a much safer option to use and also boosts the performance level.
 When using a portable generator, there’s a high risk of carbon monoxide (CO).
-Inverters now offer the CO safety shutoff feature for improved fuel efficiency, reduced noise, and safety.
-You can buy portable inverters and add them with the generators or even buy an inverter generator.
+Inverters now offer the CO safety shut off feature for improved fuel efficiency, reduced noise, and safety.

 An inverter attached to a generator will electronically throttle the engine up and down instead of running full tilt to meet the demand.
 This ultimately improves efficiency, which means that you don’t have to fill up the gas tank again and again.
 Also, it emits a lower percentage of CO and makes less noise.

 Some generators come with a built-in sensor that triggers the automatic shutoff of the carbon monoxide gas that builds up to an extreme level and can become dangerous in enclosed spaces.
 Also, some generators have engines that emit less CO gas at the start.
 But it won’t improve the efficiency or provide benefits that the inverter might offer.